damianhakert/damianhakert.github.io/source/handbook/marketing/blog/community-writers/index.html.markdown

 2. Start writing
 3. Get paid

 All of GitLab's blog posts begin as an issue in the [GitLab blog post project][blog-project].
 To become a community author:

 - Select an issue from <https://gitlab.com/gitlab-com/blog-posts/issues> [labeled](#labels) with "[up-for-grabs]"
-- Write a quick introduction in the comments section explaining what is your background on that subject
-- Link to an existing [writing sample][sample], or write a new one
+- Submit an the first two paragraphs of the article or link to a relevant article you've written before.
 - Leave a comment "@marcia I would like to write this post, and I accept the terms on the [Community Writers Program](#)"

-If you don't see a topic that interests you, you can propose a new topic by creating a new issue and following the instructions above.
-Once approved, start writing!
+If you don't see a topic that interests you, you can propose a new topic by creating a new issue and following the last two instructions above.
+Once approved Marcia will leave a comment "@username, you got it!" and you can start writing!

 ## Get Paid